kumahq/kuma-website/CONTRIBUTING.md

 ```

 In most cases, you can add this signoff to your commit automatically with the `-s` flag to `git commit`.
 You must use your real name and a reachable email address (sorry, no pseudonyms or anonymous contributions).

-### Contributor T-shirt

-If your pull request was accepted, and it fixes a bug, adds functionality, or makes it significantly easier to use or understand Kuma, congratulations!
-You are eligible to receive the very special Contributor T-shirt!
-Go ahead and fill out the [Contributors Submissions form](https://goo.gl/forms/5w6mxLaE4tz2YM0L2).